datagovlv/ckan_cli/README.md

 ### Resource configuration

 Contains configuration for resource metadata (parameters as specified in CKAN API guidelines).
+Specified parameters will be passed to CKAN API with resource file.
-If resource name is not specified, file name will be used.
-If resource identifier is not specified, new resource will be created.
+- If resource name is not specified, file name will be used.
+- If resource identifier is not specified, new resource will be created.

 ```javascript
 {